abuhabuh/flask-datadog-monitor/README.md

 TODO
 - "trigger when metric is <above/below> the threshold <in total | on average | etc.> ...
-- Test anomaly alert working
-- Test with different versions of Flask
+- test with different versions of Flask

 # Issues